 Decor and Furniture

 This rigorous cleaning routine starts very early – as early as choosing the paint for the walls.
-Operating rooms and storage rooms should all be painted in a product which is easy to clean, with every part of the room accessible for easy and thorough cleaning.
+Operating rooms and storage rooms should all be painted in a product that is easy to clean, with every part of the room accessible for easy and thorough cleaning.

 Regarding furniture, such as shelving and other storage, non-linting materials should be used wherever possible to reduce dust and other organisms.
 These could include stainless steel, aluminum, or any chrome-plated materials.
 Whatever material is used should be easy to clean, and everything stored on them should be clearly labeled.